adloky/smalls/english/all-dorothys-adventures-in-oz.md

 A ship was sailing upon the waters.
 Among these passengers was Dorothy Gale, who was going with her Uncle Henry to Australia, to visit some relatives.

 Dorothy was watching the ocean.
 Uncle Henry was sleeping downstairs.
 Suddenly the wind screeched and howled madly.
-Dorothy ran to a big square **chicken-coop**1.
-With a scream the

-1 **chicken-coop** — ящик-клетка для кур

-wind tore away the ropes that held the coop and lifted it high into the air, with Dorothy.
+Dorothy ran to a big square **chicken-coop** (ящик-клетка для кур).
+With a scream the wind tore away the ropes that held the coop and lifted it high into the air, with Dorothy.
 Around and over it whirled, this way and that, and a few moments later the chicken-coop dropped far away into the sea, where the big waves caught it.

 A strange noise awoke Dorothy, who opened her eyes.

 "Kut-kut-kut, ka-daw-kut!
 Kut-kut-kut, ka-daw-kut!"

 Surely it was a hen!
 The blue waves of the ocean now were calm and placid.
 She began to remember that she was a waif of the storm, in the treacherous and unknown sea.